SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 ::

-	  INTERSECT - checks if the union or intersection of ellipsoids intersects given ellipsoid, hyperplane or polytope.
+	  INTERSECT - checks if the union or intersection of ellipsoids intersects given ellipsoid, hyperplane or Polyhedron.

-	    resArr = INTERSECT(myEllArr, objArr, mode) - Checks if the union (mode = 'u') or intersection (mode = 'i') of ellipsoids in myEllArr intersects with objects in objArr. objArr can be array of ellipsoids, array of hyperplanes, or array of polytopes.
+	    resArr = INTERSECT(myEllArr, objArr, mode) - Checks if the union (mode = 'u') or intersection (mode = 'i') of ellipsoids in myEllArr intersects with objects in objArr. objArr can be array of ellipsoids, array of hyperplanes, or array of polyhedrons.
-	        Ellipsoids, hyperplanes or polytopes in objMat must have the same dimension as ellipsoids in myEllArr. mode = 'u' (default) - union of ellipsoids in myEllArr. mode = 'i' - intersection.
+	        Ellipsoids, hyperplanes or polyhedrons in objMat must have the same dimension as ellipsoids in myEllArr. mode = 'u' (default) - union of ellipsoids in myEllArr. mode = 'i' - intersection.